kstrafe/elevators/POSTMORTEM.md

 ## Conclusion ##

-I can't possibly enumerate all the little things we did right and wrong during this project but I think we definitely had a great team learned a lot from it.
+I can't possibly enumerate all the little things we did right and wrong during this project but I think we definitely had a great team and learned a lot from it.
 We've definitely leveled up as programmers.

 We're proud of our work, which overall gave us many mental challenges to overcome.
 The solution has simple fault tolerance methods (even a monitor for restarting the program) in only about 634 lines of code.